 NICU Support Group

-Join Rachel Rabinor, Licensed Clinical Social Worker for this online 6-Week Mind-Body Fertility Support Group.
+Join Rachel Rabinor, Licensed Clinical Social Worker for a 6-Week Mind-Body Fertility Support Group.
+Course is online and in-person.
 Share as much or as little as you like.
 Listen to others.
 Feel the power of the community.
 Reach out for support during this challenging time in your life and know you are not alone!
 Throughout the six weeks, we'll explore issues related to fertility challenges, including the impact on identity, self-esteem, sexuality, and relationships.
 You'll have the opportunity to learn and practice relaxation and other mind/body coping skills each week.
 While we can't change the stressors you experience each day, we can help you learn to manage your response to allow you to live more comfortably and engage with life more fully.

 Star Legacy Foundation provides live, interactive, online support groups for families who have experienced a perinatal loss and for individuals experiencing a pregnancy after a loss.
 Groups are held via HIPAA-compliant videoconferencing and facilitated by trained mental health professionals.
 You do not need a video camera on your computer to attend but it is very helpful if you do.

 Registration required for the first session only – after that participants will receive a reminder email prior to each session.

 Support Group Facilitators include: Debbie Fischer, MS, LMFT, Joanne O’Leary, Ph.D., Doug Stewart, and Kathleen Massmann, LAMFT